vtfk/vis-til-arkiv-v3/README.md

 - Else
     - Move to delete, and send email to user that sent document

-*If you already know the document-type, you could should put it in the next job and skip this step*
+*If you already know the document-type, you could just put it in the next job and skip this step*
 ### 2. Get data
 - For each archive method
     - For each pdf in archive method get-data folder